-Our friend Miriam García, from El Invitado de Invierno , has used the Kitchen Craft meat grinder to surprise us with some grilled golden kebabs.
-A curious, easy and really tasty recipe.
+Our friend Miriam García, from El Invitado de Invierno, has used the picadora de carne Kitchen Craft to surprise us with grilled golden kebabs.
+A curious, easy and truly tasty recipe.

-Kebab, kabab, kebap, kephav... in all these ways, in different countries of the Mediterranean Levant and the Middle East, food is named, usually strung on a skewer or skewer, which is cooked in pieces over hot coals.
+Kebab, kabab, kebap, kephav… by all these names in different countries of the Mediterranean Levant and the Middle East are called foods, usually threaded on a skewer or spit, that are cooked in pieces over embers.

-Of the meat kebabs, I particularly like those made with minced meat, in the form of a more or less elongated meatloaf, like a sausage without the skin.
-And those are the ones that I bring you, some minced meat and onion kebabs in the Persian (or Iranian) style, well spiced and golden on the grill, in my case, which is more comfortable than lighting a barbecue and you can do it in any season of the year. anus.
+Of the meat kebabs I particularly like those made with minced meat, shaped into a more or less elongated meatball, like a skinless sausage.
+And those are what I bring you: minced meat and onion kebabs Persian (or Iranian) style, well spiced and nicely browned on the grill, in my case, which is more convenient than lighting a barbecue and can be done any time of year.

-In the Middle East it is very common to prepare skewers of this type with lamb meat, which are delicious.
-In our country you don't usually find minced lamb meat, but we can chop it ourselves if we have a mincer as cool as mine.
-The recipe is adapted from this one from Saveur magazine; the grated onion gives it a special flavor and a lot of juiciness, and the final touch of the saffron butter seems delicious and essential; don't stop putting it on.
+In the Middle East it is very common to prepare skewers of this type with lamb, which are delicious.
+In our country minced lamb is not usually found, but we can grind it ourselves if we have a meat grinder as cool as mine.
+The recipe is adapted from this one in Saveur magazine; the grated onion gives it a special flavor and a lot of juiciness, and the final touch of saffron butter seems to me delicious and essential; don’t skip it.

 Ingredients